|Mrs K Morrison-Johnson||SENDCO & Teacher of English|

 - All staff respond to pupils’ needs and overcoming potential barriers for individuals and groups of pupils

-Our Learning Support team has a wealth of experience including a Higher-Level Teaching assistant, a Speech and Language Specialist Teaching Assistant, an Emotional Literacy Support Assistant and Teaching and Learning Assistants who provide both in class support and interventions.
-We provide 1 to 1, small group work, differentiated material, exam concessions, interventions catering to particular needs, in class support and a safe place for vulnerable pupils at lunch time to name but a few, providing a holistic attitude to a young person’s support.
+Our Learning Support team has a wealth of experience who provide both in class support and interventions.
+We provide an adaptive teaching classroom, some small group work, differentiated material, exam concessions, interventions catering to particular needs, in class support and a safe place for vulnerable pupils at break and lunch time to name but a few, providing a holistic attitude to a young person’s support.

 The Director of Inclusion, SENCo and the SENCo Assistant liaise and work closely with a multitude of outside agencies to ensure the school are providing the best strategies to support the pupils with their different learning needs.
 They are always available to parents, they endeavour to make the transition from primary to secondary and on to college as uncomplicated as possible.

 The Learning Support Department is successful at integrating pupils with a wide range of special educational needs into the education and social life of the school.
-Pupils are encouraged and feel valued, happy active members of our school community.
-The pupil’s needs are always at the heart of our provision and decision-making.
+Our accessibility plan (available in our policy download centre), explains how we are increasing the extent to which disabled pupils participate in our curriculum.
+All pupils are always encouraged and feel valued, happy active members of our school community.
+Our pupils' needs are always at the heart of our provision and decision-making.